FREE SHIPPING on orders over $75 International: over $250

 Does Tea Go Bad?

 Can tea go bad?
-One fantastic thing about our Yunnan tea friend, pu-erh, is that it doesn't spoil like many other teas.
-For example, you can keep a cake of raw pu-erh your whole life!
+One fantastic thing about pu-erh is that it doesn't go stale like many other teas.
+You can keep a cake of raw pu-erh your whole life!
 Flavor-wise, most tea enthusiasts will put a cap on these cakes for about 25 years.
-However, it will still be excellent to drink.
+This is where it should be excellent to drink.

 Pu-erh Tea Caffeine

 Does pu-erh tea have caffeine?
 Yes, it does.
-All teas from the camellia sinensis tea plant have caffeine in them.
+All teas derived from the Camellia sinensis tea plant contain caffeine.
 However, one common misconception is that the caffeine content of pu-erh is higher than any other tea, which is not necessarily true.

 In determining tea caffeine content, it's essential to note many factors: